Doctor’s Degrees in Agricultural Production

 Education Levels of Agricultural Production Majors

-During the 2020-2021 academic year, 33 students earned their doctor's degree in agricultural production.
+During the most recent year for which data is available, 26 people earned their doctor's degree in agricultural production.
 This earns it the #162 spot on the list of the most popular doctor's degree programs in the nation.

 The following table shows the number of diplomas awarded in agricultural production at each degree level.